BorisKamen/Credit-Risk-Modeling/README.md

 The data set used for this purpose, is a <b>portofolio of 466285 loans</b> open-source data (on Kaggle) and our purpose is to build models that are compliant with Basel II and Basel III Bank's regulations.

-The Data set is well describe in the DataPreparation file !!!
+The Data set is well described in the DataPreparation file !!!
 And there is a link to download it.
+The data are from 2007 - 2014. and we use year 2015 to monotor the obtained PD model.

 At the end of this work, we compute the <b>Expected Loss (EL)</b> and the <b>Regulatory Capital (F- IRB) </b>  that will be expected by the regulations for this loans portfolio.